Bi-Hermitian metrics on Kato surfaces: New bi-Hermitian metrics with

 \section{New bi-Hermitian metrics with $\mathbf t =1$}

 We start this section by recalling a strong result of Apostolov-Bailey-Dloussky

 \begin{Theorem} \cite{abd15} Let $S=(M,J)$ be a compact surface in class $VII$ which admits a l.c.K. metric and denote by $\mathcal L _{\theta}$ the Lee bundle of this metric.
-Suppose $S$ also admits a NAC divisor $\T=F\otimes K^*$ satisfying $F=\mathcal L _{\theta}$ then, $M$ has bi-Hermitian metrics $(g,J_\pm)$ such that the following holds \begin{enumerate} \item $J_+ = J$ \item $\T=F\otimes K^*$ is the fundamental divisor of the bi-Hermitian structure $(M,[g],J_\pm)$ \item $\T$ is connected: $b_0(\T)=: \mathbf t =1$ \end{enumerate} \end{Theorem}
+Suppose $S$ also admits a NAC divisor $\T=F\otimes K^*$ satisfying $F=\mathcal L _{\theta}$ then, $M$ has bi-Hermitian metrics $(g,J_\pm)$ such that the following holds: \begin{enumerate} \item $J_+ = J$ \item $\T=F\otimes K^*$ is the fundamental divisor of the bi-Hermitian structure $(M,[g],J_\pm)$ \item $\T$ is connected: $b_0(\T)=: \mathbf t =1$ \end{enumerate} \end{Theorem}

-\begin{Remark} Assume as usual that $S$ is minimal, the existence of the NAC divisor $\T$ forces $S$ to be a Hopf surface when $b_2(S)=0$ or else a Kato surface, for $b_2(S)>0$.
+\begin{Remark} \rm Assume as usual that $S$ is minimal, the existence of the NAC divisor $\T$ forces $S$ to be a Hopf surface when $b_2(S)=0$ or else a Kato surface, for $b_2(S)>0$.
 These surfaces always admit l.c.K. metrics \cite{go99} \cite{be00} \cite{br11}.
-So the important point here is the relation between NAC divisors (which are often unique, see \ref{kato}) and Lee bundles.
+So the important point here is the relation between NAC divisors (which are often unique on these surfaces) and Lee bundles.

-Every Hopf surface turns out to admit \lck metrics with potential \cite{go99} while diagonal Hopf surfaces admit l.c.K. metrics with parallel Lee form and by taking a $0$-type deformation \cite{be00} they have Lee bundles in every possible de Rham class.
-By a small deformation the same holds for every Hopf surface \cite[5.1]{ad15}.
+Every Hopf surface turns out to admit \lck metrics with potential \cite{go99} and is a small deformation of a diagonal Hopf surface admiting l.c.K. metrics with parallel Lee form, this was used in \cite[5.1]{ad16} to show that they have Lee bundles in every possible de Rham class.

-This fact was then used to show that Hopf surfaces admit bi-Hermitian metrics with $\mathbf t =1$ if and only if they have a NAC divisor $F\otimes K^*$ (which, for Hopf surfaces is no obstruction) with $F$ of real type \cite{abd15}.

-For Kato surfaces the situation is different: because the universal cover has compact curves they cannot have l.c.K. metrics with potential the result of \ref{realpar} points out a new Lee class in parabolic Inoue surfaces of real type which will be shown to produce new bi-Hermitian metrics. $\bigtriangleup$ \end{Remark}
+For Kato surfaces the situation is different: because the universal cover has compact curves they cannot have \lck metrics with potential and the result of Proposition \ref{real} points out a new Lee class in parabolic Inoue surfaces of real type which, thanks to Theorem \ref{abd}, will be shown to produce bi-Hermitian metrics of a new type. $\bigtriangleup$ \end{Remark}

 Recall that all Kato surfaces have exactly $b_2>0$ rational curves some of which (maybe all) forming at least one (and at most two) cycle(s).
 We say that a Kato surface $S$ is \it unbranched \rm if every rational curve belongs to a cycle.
-The other Kato surfaces are \it branched \rm and they are also called \it intermediate, \rm as we will discuss in the last section.
+The other Kato surfaces are \it branched \rm and they are also called \it intermediate. \rm

+Together with the results of \cite{fp10} the following gives a definite pictures of bi-Hermitian Kato surfaces with no branches.